vinaya-class/vinaya-class.github.io/src/12-food-2.md

 - the food is intended for bhikkhus
 - the centre limits the amount of food one may take (thus being able to censure a greedy person)
+- eating at an alms centre belonging to one owner one day, at another centre belonging to another owner the next day

 ## Pc 32, Four bhikkhus specifically invited